Easy Guide To Taking A Cutting | Hyalite Australia

 4 – Keep it humid & moist

-5 – Transplant your cutting once it is ready
+5 – Transplant your cutting once it's ready

 Stay up to date with the latest news and offers from Hyalite